tsanhan/dotnet-dating-app-D150821ER/README.md

-adding the nav links above

-go to nav.component.html

-up next: access the router inside our component
+using the router to navigate: